A new solution of the fermionic mass hierarchy of the standard model: Introduction

 This interesting question depends on the underlying unknown dynamics, for instance whether abelian flavour symmetry $U(1)_F$ is local or global.
 For instance a gauged abelian flavour symmetry $U(1)_F$ can affect low energy phenomenology via exchange of the corresponding gauge boson.
 If it is global and spontaneously broken the there must exists a massless Goldestone boson.

-Although a very large numbers of models have been inspired from the Froggatt-Nielson mechanism based on an abelian flavour symmetry $U(1)_F$, there are less efforts to implement the Froggatt-Nielson mechanism strictly through simple minimal abelian discrete symmetries within the minimal framework of the SM.
+Although a very large numbers of models have been inspired from the Froggatt-Nielson mechanism based on an abelian flavour symmetry $U(1)_F$, there are lesss efforts to create the Froggatt-Nielson like mechanism strictly through simple minimal abelian discrete symmetries within the minimal framework of the SM.
 Such a scenario is interesting from the theoretical point of view due to an extensive use of abelian discrete symmetries such as $\mathcal{Z}_2$ in model building, for instance two-Higgs-doublet model and minimal supersymmetric standard model.
 Furthermore, as discussed earlier, low energy phenomenology is expected to take a shift since there is no local or global abelian flavour symmetry $U(1)_F$ to affect it.

-Hence, in this work, we propose one of the most minimal realizations of the Froggatt-Nielson mechanism within the framework of the SM to explain origin of the observed mass pattern of fermions among and within the three fermionic families along the quark-mixing pattern where one does not need to impose a continuous $U(1)_F$ symmetry.
+Hence, in this work, we propose a new realization of the Froggatt-Nielson mechanism within the framework of the SM to explain origin of the observed mass pattern of fermions among and within the three fermionic families along the quark-mixing pattern where one does not need to impose a continuous $U(1)_F$ symmetry.
 Instead of a continuous abelian $U(1)_F$ symmetry, we use two simple discrete symmetries $\mathcal{Z}_2$ and $\mathcal{Z}_5$ in the framework of the SM.
-It should be noted that this is the most minimal discrete symmetry requirement.

-We comment that solution of the fermionic mass hierarchy discussed in this work is one of the most complete realizations of the Froggatt-Nielson mechanism.
-This is because it provides a complete solution of the fermionic mass hierarchy of the SM by explaining the origin of the mass hierarchy among and within the three fermionic families along with the quark-mixing pattern.